kckarnige/OculusDummy/README.md

 - The Oculus Client uses system resources that could be use for more important things:
     - It uses your GPU for a bit on startup.
         - This is more of a nitpick than anything impactful if I'll be honest, especially if you have an iGPU and have it set to use that anyway.
-    - Sometimes it randomly decides to uses your CPU.
+    - Sometimes it randomly decides to use your CPU.
         - This is just stupid, especially if you're playing a CPU intensive game like BaS or Bonelab.
     - It can use an average of 200mb of memory, even in the damn settings menu.
         - Personally, I've seen it use as low as 158mb, up to 267mb of memory.